Lyrics

 And the shadows now are just a sliver

-But still it stings
+But still, it stings

 But it doesn't matter when the poet sings

-Writer(s): Lookman Adekunle Salami
+Written by: Lookman Adekunle Salami